With online activity becoming the norm in so many associations’ operations, virtual advocacy to get the word out about your cause just makes sense.

 1. Empower your members on social media

-- Creating designated hashtags to reach potential donors, spread the word about your cause, and track what people are saying about it.
+- Designated hashtags to reach potential donors, spread awareness, and track what people are saying

 Empowering your members to get involved with and promote your cause allows you to form a grassroots movement around your campaign.
 By providing members with the information, tools, and motivation they need to begin spreading awareness about your cause, you’ll be able to reach new supporters through their networks and ensure your campaign is continuously gaining momentum.